andrewpillar/jrnl/readme.md

 ## Themes

 Themes in jrnl are just a tarball of the `_layouts` directory, and the `_site/assets` directory.
-The current theme is stored in the `config` file.
+The current theme is stored in the `jrnl.yml` file.
 All theme management in jrnl is done via the `jrnl theme` command.
 You can check to see if a theme is in use by running `jrnl theme`.

 ```
 $ jrnl theme